RanLankry/Sudoku/README.md

 # Sudoku
-a comprehensive implementation of  Sudoku game written in C User can choose: board size, level of difficulty, auto solving, getting hints etc.
+a comprehensive implementation of  Sudoku game written in C. the user can choose whether: changing board size, choosing level of difficulty,applying auto solving, getting hints etc.